Tinram/RND64/ReadMe.md

 ### Warning!

-When using RND64 to generate large files (over 1GB):
+When using RND64 to generate large files (over 1 GB):

 + HDDs: consider the mechanical drive's age and performance,
 + SSDs: consider the potential write wear.